History of Arbor Day in Hawai‘i

 The custom of giving away seedlings for Arbor Day on Oahu began in 1993 when Hawai’i graphic designer Cindy Turner enlisted the support of the Hawaiian Electric Company and Kaulunani, the Urban Forestry Program of Hawaii’s Department of Land and Natural Resources and the U.S. Department of Agriculture.
 Hawaiian Electric was a regular client of Cindy’s firm of Turner & de Vries, and she approached Carl Myatt, then director of Hawaiian Electric’s Corporate Communications Department, to discuss whether Hawaiian Electric employees would volunteer to help distribute trees to the public on Arbor Day.
 Hawaiian Electric came aboard because the giveaway supports the utility’s interest in planting the right tree in the right place to avoid outages from tree limbs growing too close to overhead lines and because the cooling benefit of trees can reduce energy use.

-She also approached Teresa Trueman-Madriaga of Kaulunani about the Arbor Day giveaway, and soon a partnership was established between Hawaiian Electric and Kaulunani that remains active today.
+She also approached Teresa Trueman-Madriaga of Kaulunani about the Arbor Day giveaway, and soon a partnership was established between Hawaiian Electric and Kaulunani that was active for many years.

 The Hawaiian Electric Arbor Day partnership grew to include the Urban Garden Center, part of the University of Hawaii’s Cooperative Extension Service at the College of Tropical Agriculture and Research.

 Growing 2,000 to 3,000 seedlings that are healthy and suitable for distribution is big task.
-It occupies the time of a dozen or more volunteers for many months each year prior to Arbor Day and more than a hundred volunteers on Arbor Day itself.
 Arborist Kevin Eckert, who was Hawaiian Electric’s forester in the mid-1990s, played a key role in shaping the list of giveaway trees to include its prominent feature of including many native Hawaiian species.

 From its beginning of offering free seedlings at one site on Oahu, the Hawaiian Electric Arbor Day Tree Giveaway grew to include six distribution sites across the island each Arbor Day.
 From November 1993 to November 2017, more than 50,000 trees and shrubs representing some 50 species found their way into the yards and gardens and onto the lanais of Oahu’s residents.